Please note The Blackford Trust is now closed - this page is retained for purely historic interest

-We have provided support to Sunrise Library, a Chinese domestic non-profit organisation, set up in 2005 to assist with the educational needs of those living in poverty after the HIV infection disaster of the early 1990s, and other similar areas.
+We provided support to Sunrise Library, a Chinese domestic non-profit organisation, set up in 2005 to assist with the educational needs of those living in poverty after the HIV infection disaster of the early 1990s, and other similar areas.
 They establish free village libraries in affected villages, host reading and other educational events, and provide various other forms of local support.
-We have provided funds to support the organisation's staffing and general administrative needs in 2009 (see report at bottom of this page).
+We provided funds to support the organisation's staffing and general administrative needs in 2009 (see report at bottom of this page).

 Background to our partner

 In the so-called AIDS villages of Henan and Anhui provinces, from the 1970s to 1990s, many rural people sold blood to ease their poverty.
 Unfortunately, many of the blood collection centres were poorly run and cross-infection occurred due to the same needle being used several times, for example.
 In addition, blood was not tested, and thus carriers were able to continue to transmit the virus to spouses and partners.
 In the 1990s, very severe levels of HIV/AIDS began to be reported – up to 60-70% of the population in some villages.
 In 2004, some 12,000 people were confirmed HIV positive in Henan.
 The Chinese central government has subsequently committed significant health resources to alleviating the situation.

 Photos courtesy of Sunrise Library.